hph/stocks/README.md

 + Initial setup command to configure a portfolio
 + Modify the way the program is used but keep the current commands optional
 + Use optparser for option parsing
++ Modify the way the stock data is printed, use more than one column

 And more.